Adroiti/docs-for-code-review-tools/RuboCop/Style-ClassAndModuleChildren.md

 ## Description

-This cop checks the style of children definitions at classes and modules.
+This rule checks the style of children definitions at classes and modules.
 There are two different styles:

 nested - have each child on its own line class Foo